FAQs

 Student schedules include 15 minutes of protected time for instruction each school day.

-Will students receive 5 days of instruction per week?
+Will students receive five days of instruction per week?

 Should students be pulled for Once at the same time every day?
 If so, will the student miss the same subject every day?